-What you can do: Put the electronic devices away 2 hours before bed.
-Instead, try reading a paperback book with dim environmental lighting.
-Another alternative is to wear blue wavelength-blocking glasses.
+Put electronic devices away 2 hours before bed or wear blue wavelength-blocking glasses.
 Researchers have found that people wearing blue wavelength-blocking glasses for 3 hours prior to bedtime experienced a significant improvement in sleep quality and mood (Kimberly & James, 2009).

 The science: Electronic devices emit high concentrations of blue light.
 Blue light adversely affects production of the sleep producing hormone melatonin – the chemical that regulates sleep – more than any other wavelength.
 A 2015 study examined the effects of blue light on sleep and found those that used a blue light devises like a cell phone before bed took longer to fall asleep, experience less REM sleep, took longer to wake up and were sleepier once they woke up.
 (Chang et al., 2015).